Authentic Sakura Fare - Sakura Mochi, Sakura Manju, Sakura Soba and Sakura Crepe

 The beautifully decorated box containing the sakura manju.Each sakura manju was cutely wrapped with transparent plastic.

 Once again, it appears that the main sakura ingredient is pickled sakura leaves, which was mixed into the bun part of the manju.
 You can see the brownish-green spots in the otherwise pink manju.
-I have a feeling that people hardly use the flowers then.
+From what I've seen, people hardly use the flowers.

-Its filling was pure and traditional Japanese azuki paste, with no sakura inside.
+Its filling was pure and traditional Japanese azuki paste, with no sakura inside that I noticed.

 The sakura manju, cut open to show the azuki filling.

-The sakura manju had a fresher and more fragrant leafy taste than the sakura mochi.
+The sakura manju skin (or bun part) had a fresher and more fragrant leafy taste than the sakura mochi.
 However, unlike the mochi, the azuki paste dominated the overall taste, which was mostly sweet, with at most a mild bean flavour.
 So the sakura leaves' flavour had more of an embellishing effect.

 You can also chew the sakura leaves in nice small chewy bits, which was a pleasant extra effect to the otherwise completely soft texture.
 This is in contrast to the sheet of sakura leaf for the mochi.